Andrew Cook (businessman): Philanthropic activities

 Cook's recent donations include £1.5million to Corpus Christi College, Cambridge, £300,000 to University College, London, of which he is an alumnus, and £250,000 to the South Yorkshire Community Foundation.
 Cook has also donated significant sums to the Peppercorn A1 locomotive trust in order to get A1 class "Tornado" into running order.
 Cook also makes annual donations totalling approximately £50,000 to various children's, homeless, medical and welfare charities, including the Centre for Social Justice.

 Political activities

 Cook is a major Conservative Party supporter and donor.
 Since restoring his company to 100% family control in 2004, he has donated substantially and frequently to the party.
-To date, his donations total in the region of £2.5million.
+His donations total in the region of £2.5million.

 He was the principal funder of the "Conservatives IN" referendum campaign and to which he donated in excess of £300,000.

+He is a climate change denier, claiming that man made climate change is a “false or distorted belief.”
+Describing climate change as a “nefarious means of indoctrination” resulting from intolerance and ignorance he wrote: “Yes, average temperatures are rising, but whether this is man made or natural is not proven.”

 Economics activities

 In November 2014, Cook took part in a public debate on devaluation, hosted at the Judge Business School in Cambridge, arguing against devaluation as a means of restoring the UK's manufacturing sector.
 His opponent was the businessman John Mills, founder of the Pound Campaign and an advocate for devaluation.
 A vote from the audience at the conclusion of the debate confirmed that Cook had won the debate, with 79% of audience members voting in support of his argument.
 Cook is occasionally called upon by the national press to comment on economic crises and situations.